About the Course

 - Usefulness of Cardiac CTA as an Initial Diagnostic Approach for Acute Chest Pain

 - Radiation Dose Reduction and Coronary Assessability of Prospective Electrocardiogram-Gated Computed Tomography Coronary Angiography: Comparison With Retrospective Electrocardiogram-Gated Helical Scan

 - CAD-RADSTM Coronary Artery Disease e Reporting and Data System.

 Dignity HealthTM - East Valley Office of Continuing Medical Education (OCME) is accredited by the Arizona Medical Association to provide continuing medical education for physicians.
 The OCME designates this educational activity for a maximum of 17 AMA PRA Category 1 credit(s)TM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Chandler Regional and Mercy Gilbert Medical Centers' Office of CME is committed to providing quality continuing medical education for physicians.
-To ensure balance, independence, objectivity, and scientific rigor in all sponsored or jointly sponsored educational activities, any individual who is in a position to control the content of the educational activity (i.e., course or activity directors, planning committee members, staff, teachers, or authors of CME) must disclose all relevant financial relationships and the nature thereof that they or any member of their family members have with any commercial interest(s).
-The ACCME describes relevant financial relationships as those in any amount occurring within the past 12 months that create a conflict of interest.
+To ensure balance, independence, objectivity, and scientific rigor in all sponsored or jointly sponsored educational activities, any individual who is in a position to control the content of the educational activity (i.e., course or activity directors, planning committee members, staff, teachers, or authors of CME) must disclose all relevant financial relationships and the nature thereof that they have with any ineligibler companies.
+The ACCME describes relevant financial relationships as those in any amount occurring within the past 24 months that create a conflict of interest.

 Individuals who refuse to disclose will be disqualified from participation in the development, management, presentation, or evaluation of the CME activity.
 Disclosures of Relevant Financial Relationships are on file for this program.